Home

 History: Author, Dr Larry Carter; Filed Aug 29, 1995.
 Amended effective February 20, 2008.

 630-X-7-.06 Approval of Courses.
 Application for approval may be submitted either by a licensee or by the course sponsor.
-The Sponsor of a continuing education course must apply for, and approval before the course is given.
+The Sponsor of a continuing education course must apply for and receive approval before the course is given.
 A continuing education course previously approved by the Council on Optometric Practitioner Education ("COPE"), or by any other organization recognized for such purpose by Board resolution, does not require separate approval from the Board.
 A licensee who takes an unapproved continuing education course will bear the burden of establishing that the course satisfied all criteria for Board approval at the time the course was taken.
 Application for approval of courses shall be in writing and shall set out the course title, brief description of the course content, name of the course sponsor, name(s) of the lecturer(s) and time length of the course.
 Further information shall be furnished by the applicant upon request of the Board.
 Course approval may be given by any officer of the board, by a majority of the board members present at any scheduled meeting of the board, or by the executive director of the board.
+Course approval may be decided at such time as application for renewal of licenses is submitted or at any time prior, upon request of a licensee or course sponsor.
 Only courses of study so approved will be credited toward continuing education requirements.
 Each sponsor or licensee requesting approval of a course of study will be notified of Board action in connection therewith, and if the Board disapproves the application, the sponsor or licensee, upon request in writing, will be given an opportunity to appear before the Board on behalf of the application.

 630-X-7-.07 Records of Attendance.
-Records of attendance at approved continuing education courses shall be maintained by each licensed optometrist on Form CE1, a copy of which is attached hereto as Appendix A. The course and the number of hours must be listed and it must be signed by a representative of the sponsor and by the optometrist certifying attendance.
-Other forms judged by the Board to be essentially the same as Form CE1 may be accepted in lieu of Form CE1.
-Each licensee is required to maintain all CE1 forms applicable to a study compliance year for thirty six (36) months following the end of said study compliance year.
+Records of attendance at approved continuing education courses shall be maintained by each licensed optometrist.
+The course and the number of hours must be listed and it must be signed by the optometrist certifying attendance.
+Each licensed optometrist must also maintain evidence of verification of attendance by the sponsor.
+Each licensee is required to maintain all continuing education records of attendance applicable to a study compliance year for thirty-six (36) months following the end of said study compliance year.

 630-X-7-.08 Certification of Completion of Continuing Education Courses.
 At the time of license renewal, the licensee shall certify in the manner specified by the board that all continuing education hours have been completed.